mementum/cpp17-iterating-problems/src/en/0080-arrays-introduction.md

 --8<-- "{sourcedir}/08-arrays-intro/arrays-intro-06.cpp:112:142"
 ```

-All that, and other checks, applied to the solution function with `std::enable_if` of course as shown at the end of the above snippet.
+All that, and other checks, applied to the solution function with `std::enable_if` are of course shown at the end of the above snippet.

 There is one new check that has been put in action above but for which no implementation has been shown: `is_bidir_v<T>` to test if an iterator supports moving in both directions.
 It uses the same machinery as the checks that test iterators to see if they are input or output iterators.
 See it below in the complete listing of this final solution.